lutris/docs/NewUser'sGuide.md

 **Global options**

-Each of the options has already been explained in the **Manual Game Installation** section, however the difference is that each of the options here affects all of the games in your Lutris library, unless a game’s Runner options has been specifically changed.
+These settings are global and affect all the games in your library.
+However, you can change each setting on a game by game basis if you so prefer.
+- **Default installation folder** – the default place where you install your games.
+- **Disable Lutris Runtime** – off by default.
+If switched on, Lutris will load some libraries that can cause incompatibilities with some games.
+- **Prefer system libraries** – enabled by default and utilises the libraries that come with your system as opposed to the ones that Lutris provides.
+- **Restore resolution on game exit** – disabled by default, but can be enabled if some games are not automatically restoring your native desktop resolution after exiting the game.
+- **Disable screen saver** – enabled by default, so your system’s screen saver doesn’t interfere with the currently running game.
+- **FPS counter (MangoHud)** – if you have [MangoHud](https://github.com/flightlessmango/MangoHud) installed to check your game’s FPS and more, set this option to Enabled with either Vulkan or OpenGL (depending on what Graphics API the game is using).
+- **Enable Feral GameMode** – if you have [Feral Interactive’s GameMode](https://github.com/FeralInteractive/gamemode) installed to optimise your system for games, this option by default will be enabled.
+If GameMode is not installed, the option will be greyed out.
+- **Enabled NVIDIA Prime Render Offload** – if you have the [latest NVIDIA drivers installed with a patched X.Org server](https://download.nvidia.com/XFree86/Linux-x86_64/470.63.01/README/primerenderoffload.html), a specific game can be ran on your Nvidia GPU, then return to your system’s power-saving Intel GPU once the game is closed.
+This is a great option if configured correctly for laptops with Nvidia Optimus.
+- **Switch resolution to** – before a game starts, Lutris can change your desktop resolution to something that fits the game better.
+By default, Lutris runs the game at your native desktop resolution.
+- **Environment variables** - enabling specific adjustments to things like translation layers such as DXVK can be applied here.
+For example, in the **Key** column, you can add ```DXVK_HUD``` and in the **Value** column, you can place ```frametimes``` to display a frametime graph in games that use DXVK.

+**For more advanced users that are comfortable with playing around with their settings, check the “Show advanced options” box for even more options.**

 ## Context Menu

 Right-clicking on any installed game in Lutris, provides the user with these options:
 - **Play** – runs the game.
-- **Show Logs** - opens a separate window and is useful for finding out why particular games are not running.
+- **Show Logs** - opens a separate window and is useful for debugging purposes.
-- **Configure** - allows you to edit different settings of the game, as described in the **Manual Game Installation** section.
+- **Configure** - allows you to edit different settings of the game.

 Additionally, images (like a game’s artwork) can also be placed here for as a custom banner and icon, just click the boxes with the Lutris logo inside and choose your image.
 To remove any images, click the “brush” icon.

-A game’s **Identifier** and **Directory** can also be changed here, useful if you decide to move the game’s files to another location.
+A game’s **Identifier** and **Directory** can also be changed here.
+Changing the directory is useful if you decide to move the game’s files to another location.

 - **Add to favorites** - adds the game to the **Favorites** submenu on the left-hand side of the client under **Library**.
 - **Browse files** - opens the directory where the game is installed in your chosen file manager.